 - Amazon (Alexa)

-*Note* – It is possible to use Bing in China, but the results here will be censored.
+*Note* – You can use Bing in China, but the results within China are censored.

 - Facebook Messenger